dansheffler/dtsheffler.com/cv.md

 ## Publications ###

+"Curing the Disease of the Soul," *The Classical Teacher*, Late Summer 2021.

+"On Vulcans and Androids," *The Classical Teacher*, Summer 2021.

+"Reading for Wisdom," *The Classical Teacher*, Spring 2021.

+"The Surprising Logic of the World," *The Classical Teacher*, Winter 2021.

 "Morality and Situation Ethics, by Dietrich von Hildebrand, and Graven Images, by Dietrich von Hildebrand" (double review), *American Catholic Philosophical Quarterly*, Volume 94, Issue 4, Fall 2020. [https://doi.org/10.5840/acpq2020944213](https://doi.org/10.5840/acpq2020944213)